Data-driven model order reduction for wave propagation in materials with damage and nonlinearities

 The decay of the singular values associated with the snapshot matrix $\mathbf{U}$ and the cumulative energy $c_r$ \eqref{eq:cumenerg} of the singular values are shown in Figure~\ref{fig:sv_decay_damagedWaveEq}.
 The cumulative energy $c_r$ surpasses $95\%$ with $r = 33$, while the $99\%$ mark is reached for $r = 57.$

 In the following, we compare the solutions to the reduced order models constructed using POD, DMD and OpInf in terms of accuracy and efficiency.
 The implementation details are given as follows: The DMD initial amplitudes are computed using two options: (i) projection of the first snapshot onto the POD basis (see \eqref{eq:amplitudes_using_projectedPOD}), and (ii) an optimized amplitude formulation based on a least-squares fit over the time series (see \eqref{eq:amplitudes_optimal}).
 We refer to these two versions of DMD by 'DMD' and 'DMD Optimal', respectively.
 We mention here that the DMD solution is obtained using \eqref{eq:dmdadvance}.

-Regarding operator inference, we assume that we have full knowledge about the external forces which are assumed to be identically zero for all time instants.
+Regarding operator inference, we apply both continuous and discrete version of OpInf to this problem.
+We describe first the procedure for the time continuous setting.
+In this problem we have full knowledge about the external forces which are assumed to be identically zero for all time instants.
 This corresponds to the forces-informed variant of OpInf.
 Along the solution data, the approach requires the data for the second order derivative of the displacement mentioned in \eqref{eq:data2}.